radu1337/sighisoara/README.md

 # sighisoara

-Sighisoara is a board game clone of a game with a french town name.
+Sighisoara is a board game clone of a game with a french town name (Carcassonne).
 Sighisuara is also a real town from Romania, and it's center is a still alive medieval fortified city.

 More info on the city here: https://en.wikipedia.org/wiki/Sighi%C8%99oara